 If, however, no distribution event occurs in the year of the loan default, the defaulted loan will be reported for tax purposes as a so-called "deem distribution" in accordance with the provisions of the Internal Revenue Code.
-The Custodian will then issue an IRS Form 1099R to the Participant and the IRS.
-In this situation, the defaulted loan balance will remain on the Plan's books and loan interest will continue to accrue on the unpaid balance until you pay the loan off; or are eligible for a Plan distribution such as retirement, death, disability, etc., see page 15.
+The Record-Keeper will then issue an IRS Form 1099R to the Participant and the IRS.
+In this situation, the defaulted loan balance will remain on the Plan's books and loan interest will continue to accrue on the unpaid balance until you pay the loan off;

+or are eligible for a Plan distribution such as retirement, death, disability, etc., as described elsewhere in this SPD.
 The interest that accrues is only used to: